MoralisWeb3/streams-beta/README.md

 Now whenever an ingoing or outgoing transaction involving the address you are monitoring occurs, you will receive a webhook with the transaction details.

-### Important Note
+### Two webhooks for each event

-When events happen on the blockchain you will receive a webhook twice.
-Meaning that you will get the unconfirmed block first and then the confirmed block.
+When events happen on the blockchain you will receive the webhook twice.

-There are very rare cases where you will receive the confirmed block first.
+The first webhook will come as soon as the transaction is included in a block and have `confirmed:false`.
+This means that the block in which the event occured is still running the risk of being dropped due to a reorganization of the blockchain.

+The second webhook will come once the block in which the event happened has very minimal chance of being dropped (the chance is never zero as it is all probabalistic).
+This second webhook will have `confirmed:true`.

 # Webhook Data